 However, much of the shrine was destroyed in air raids during the Second World War.
 Most of what is visible today dates to 1958, when Meiji Jingu was rebuilt.
 The shrine actually lies in a large forest (made up of over 120,000 trees).

 Made up of three sections, Meiji Jingu consists of a series of shrine buildings, inner and outer gardens and a Meiji Memorial Picture Gallery.
 One enters the Meiji Jingu through two of Japan’s largest gates or “tori”, which date back over 1,700 years and bear the imperial seal.

 Visiting Meiji Jingu is a very peaceful experience and one imbued with a great sense of the Japanese culture, particularly when traditional tea ceremonies or one of the many wedding ceremonies held there tales place.
 It’s an experience in great contrast to the rest of the buzzing city of Tokyo in which Meiji Jingu resides.
-The only real time when Meiji Jingu experiences large crowds of over a million people is on 1 January, when the Hatsu-mōde festival is celebrated there.
+The only real time when Meiji Jingu experiences large crowds of over a million people is in early January and late October, when the Hatsu-mōde and Autumn Grand Festivals are celebrated there.

 Meiji JIngu is still very much an active shrine: you should purify yourself by pouring water over your hands at the temizuya (font) just before the final tori (purity is extremely important in Shinto Buddhism).
 You can also make offerings at the shrine or purchase charms.

 Look out for the gardens – the only accessible piece of land outside the temple.
 They’re particularly resplendent in June, when the irises bloom.